chroosh/cs6841/notes/week2.md

 are left out in the open world.
 And this is what it means by "every contact leaves a trace in the physical world"

-So consider physical security measures before software security measures.
+So always consider physical security measures before software security measures.

 # Vignere Cipher
 Essentially a Caesar cipher in that the letters are shifted along the alphabet but